-The Home Office has confirmed that right to work checks can now be carried out over video calls.
+The Home Office has confirmed that until 5 April 2022 right to work checks can now be carried out over video calls.

 If you want to carry out a right to work check in this way you will need to ask the employee to send you a scanned copy or photo of the relevant right to work document(s) – usually their passport photo page and/or biometric residence permit.
 Arrange for them to show the original document to you on a video call before they start work.
 Record the date of the check and mark it as “adjusted check undertaken on [insert date] due to COVID-19”.
-When these temporary COVID-19 measures end you will have 8 weeks to carry out a retrospective check on the original document.
 For full details see the Home Office guidance.

-You can avoid this process by carrying out an online right to work check if the person has a biometric residence permit, or a biometric residence card (these cards are issued to family members of EEA nationals) or pre-settled or settled status under the EU Settlement Scheme.
+You can avoid this process by carrying out an online right to work check if the person has a biometric residence permit, or a biometric residence card (these cards are issued to family members of EEA nationals), pre-settled or settled status under the EU Settlement Scheme or a different digital immigration status issued to EEA nationals.
 The employee will have to log into the Government website here to get a right to work share code.
 They will need to give you that share code and their date of birth.
 You will then be able to carry out an online right to work check here.
 For detailed information about how to carry out a right to work check see the employer’s guide to right to work checks.